Seeing through the smoke

 John Stink's ghost wanders Indian Territory

-Eastern hunters shoot 327 eagles to
+Eastern hunters shoot 327 eagles to be stuffed for collectors

 Belle Greycloud rages and weeps